10 Medical

 Postoperative sponge and instrument counts have been routine

-.
+for decades.
 There is no single standard,

 although nursing and surgical organizations have developed best practices for